-• behaved in a way that has harmed a child, or may have harmed a child;

-· possibly committed a criminal offence against or related to a child;

-• behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or collaboration with the Local Authority Designated Officer (LADO).

-• behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
 This could be when a person has been involved in behaviour outside of school (this may not directly involve children) which might make them unsuitable to work with children.

-When an allegation is made against a member of staff, our procedures set out in the policy for dealing with allegations against staff, must be followed.
-We will respond to all allegations robustly and appropriately in
+When an allegation is made against a member of staff, the procedures set out in the policy for dealing with allegations against staff must be followed.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO).